Loki season 2: Filming

 Principal photography began on June 13, 2022, at Pinewood Studios in the United Kingdom, with Benson and Moorhead, DeLeeuw, and Farahani directing.
 It was previously reported to begin in January 2022, under the working title Architect.
 Isaac Bauman serves as cinematographer for the majority of the season, with Oliver Loncraine doing so for the second episode of the season.
 Bauman created a 700-page document for the look of the season.
 He did not try to emulate the work done by the first season's cinematographer Autumn Durald Arkapaw, realizing that she had just brought "her own voice" to the season rather than employing "any specific technique or aesthetic" and noted he had different qualities to his approach to cinematography.
 Bauman realized to retain a similarity to the first season, he would "need to do everything completely differently the way that I would want to do it".
 Shooting the season, Bauman tried to mimic the filming style of the late 1960s and early 1970s, with "softer lighting" and a "modernized version of that cellular... late '60s, early 70s stock film".
 References for the cinematography for Bauman included 2001: A Space Odyssey (1968), Live and Let Die (1973), and other big-budget films of that era, as well as more modern films set in that time period such as Munich (2005).
 While filming in the TVA, Bauman used super wide lenses and a handheld camera style.
 He adjusted lenses when the season went to different time periods to try to reflect the photography style of those eras.
 Much of the same crew and department heads that worked on season one in Atlanta were retained for the season's shoot in London.
 Ahead of shooting, all the directors, writers, and actors took two weeks to read through and rehearse each of the scripts to improve upon them before filming began.

 In July 2022, location filming occurred throughout London, and at the Chatham Historic Dockyard in Kent.
 The 1982 McDonald's location was filmed in a former restaurant building in England, with Marvel Studios working with McDonald's archivist and historian Mike Bullington to ensure the set decorations were as accurate as possible.
 The company sent six pieces of restaurant equipment, such as cash registers and straw dispensers, to England for use on the set.
 Bullington suggested a drive-through be built at the set location, given they had become a popular feature of McDonald's restaurants at that time following their introduction in 1975.
 Filming concluded in October.
-The budget for pre-production and filming was $141.3 million.
+The gross budget for pre-production and filming was $176.8 million, with a net budget of $141.3 million.
+A deleted scene from the season shows Loki listing people who said he "was a problem", including Donald Blake, Carl Creel / Absorbing Man, Hercules, and Amora / Enchantress.